AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 ### Copy-paste default domains {#copy-paste}

-If you want to create a custom domain group containing all the Hotmail domains for example, you can copy and paste the domains from the default list provided [above](#ip-warmup-plan-tab).
+If you want to create a custom domain group containing all the Hotmail domains for example, you can copy and paste the domains from the **OOTB Domain Groups** tab of the [IP warmup plan template](assets/IPWarmupPlan-Template.xlsx), or from the list provided [above](#ip-warmup-plan-tab).

 Then use the Excel conversion tool to convert text to columns: